 As our children grow up there are so many milestones we celebrate!
-(Of course we have personalized ornaments for all of them!)
+(Of course, we have personalized ornaments for all of them!)
 It’s walking, talking, potty training.
-Riding a tricycle, then a two wheeler.
+Riding a tricycle, then a two-wheeler.
 First Day of School.
-First lost tooth.
+First lost a tooth.
 Then Braces!
-Each little step moving through childhood toward becoming grown up is acknowledged along the way with pride and fun traditions.
+Each little step moving through childhood toward becoming grown-up is acknowledged along the way with pride and fun traditions.

 Many of these milestones are more important to the parents than they are to the child.
 But when it comes to getting a Driver’s License, that’s a big one – for that is long anticipated, studied for, practiced for, and really is one of the first true steps to independence.
 That’s why we have special personalized driver’s license Christmas ornaments to mark this occasion.
 The ornament is a picture of a driver’s license, with a girl or boy’s head on it, and a big car key!
 We add the name and the year, and the state to make it like a real driver’s license.

-In California a student can get a learner’s permit at age 15 1/2.
+In California, a student can get a learner’s permit at age 15 1/2.
 They are required to study the California Driver’s Manual with all of the laws of the road and to take and pass a lengthy examination.
 The student also is required to take a certain number of hours of private driver’s instruction from a certified organization.
 California used to offer driver’s training classes in the public high school system, but budgetary restrictions have taken those classes off the roster.
-It is now up the the student and parents to find and pay for private instruction.
-After having the permit and passing the 16th birthday mark, the student can apply for a real driver’s license, and can enjoy driving to school, classes, sports events, and the like.
+It is now up the student and parents to find and pay for private instruction.
+After having the permit and passing the 16th birthday mark, the student can apply for a real driver’s license and can enjoy driving to school, classes, sports events, and the like.
 There is still one restriction.
 A newly licensed driver cannot drive with other kids in the car for six months!
 The state of California feels this restriction has lowered the amount of teen driving accidents overall.